South Pacific Inc. (SPI) is a 100% Filipino-owned company engaged in the downstream business of LPG industry.

 Our Terminals and Facilities

 Inside the terminal, SPI can blend propane and butane to formulate for the key markets in the Philippines.
-It has an eight-lane gantry bay area for speedy and efficient product loading.

 Moreover, SPI established and operates its second terminal in Mandaue City, Cebu.
-Geared towards catering its services in the Visayas region, the second terminal started its operation last January 2019 with 2,000MT storage capacity.
-Located inside Arctura Petroterminal in Mandaue City, SPI Cebu Terminal operations will be similar to that of Calaca – selling bulk product to customers.
+Geared towards catering its services in the Visayas region, the second terminal started its operation last January 2019 with a 2,000MT storage capacity.
+Located inside Arctura Petroterminal in Mandaue City, SPI Cebu Terminal operations will be similar to that of Calaca – selling bulk products to customers.
 Cebu Terminal will be serving not only in Cebu, but to its neighboring islands as well such as Negros, Bohol, Samar, and Leyte.

 On the other hand, another terminal in Central Luzon has been opened.
-Located at San Simon, Pampanga Industrial Zone is SPI North Hub – with 300MT storage capacity.
+Located at San Simon, Pampanga Industrial Zone is SPI North Hub – with a 300MT storage capacity.

-Furthermore, SPI owns and operates its own fleet allowing the company to efficiently serve our customers.
+SPI also owns and operates its own fleet allowing the company to efficiently serve our customers.
 The fleet is equipped with Global Positioning System (GPS) so that we can protect the interest of our business and our customers.